 I had booked us in for lunch aboard the Strathspey railway, first class, obviously!

 Departing from platform three of the main railway station in Aviemore, the Strathspey steam engine is a huge attraction.
-Suitable for all ages.
+A crowd pleaser for all ages.
 There are various types of day and evening trips, also dining experiences.
 All very reasonably priced.

 We handed over our tickets at the first class dining carriage and were escorted to our compartment.
 Just like a scene from Harry Potter but with a table all laid out.
 Before we had left the station our (pre-ordered) drinks were brought to us along with our starter.
 All food has to be pre-ordered when booking and this allows for a normal service as if in a restaurant on the day.

 Once out of Aviemore the scenery opens up to allow views of mountains and fields.
 There are various places where the engine stops along the line so we could enjoy the vista.

 This service runs through Boat of Garten up to Broomhill and then returns and takes just under two and a half hours.
 It really is quite special and very reasonably priced at £102 for the two of us (drinks are paid extra).
 The cost for a standard return ticket to Boat of Garten is less than £12 for an adult ticket.
 Well worth doing if you are in the area.